abenz1267/related/README.md

 ### Scripts

+The following types are executable: lua scripts, javascript (via node), and binaries.

 Scripts must be placed in your config folder.
 F.e. on Linux `~/config/related/scripts/<parent>/<name>.lua`.

-You can execute \*.lua files by settings pre- and post-scripts in the type or group definition.
-Related will look for the \*.lua script and execute itaccording to the lifecycle.
-A global variable named `Name` will hold the name you provided to the initial command, f.e. `related group component MyComponent` will add `"MyComponent"` as a global variable to the script.
+You can execute scripts by settings pre- and post-scripts in the type or group definition.
+Related will look for the script and execute it according to the lifecycle.
+Command line arguments will be passed, where the first argument is the current working dir and the second one is the name you provided to the initial command, f.e. `related group component MyComponent` will add `"MyComponent"` as the second argument.